Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Introduction

-which serves as the estimation equation (or moment condition) for estimating $\theta_0$.
-Note that, by Neyman orthogonality, the Gateaux derivative with respect to $\eta$ at $\eta_0$ vanishes as
+Moreover, $\psi$ is Neyman orthogonal at $\eta_0$ in the sense that the Gateaux derivative with respect to $\eta$ vanishes:

-Thus, orthogonality ensures that first-order errors from estimating $\eta_0$ do not affect the asymptotic distribution of the final estimator $\widehat{\theta}$ of $\theta_0$, provided cross fitting (or a Donsker condition) and mild convergence rate conditions on $\widehat{\eta}$ hold \citep{Chernozhukov2018doubledebiased,Chernozhukov2022automaticdebiased}.
+To see this, note that the derivative with respect to $\alpha$ is $\bbE\sqb{Y-\gamma_0(X)}=0$, and the derivative with respect to $\gamma$ cancels by the Riesz identity $\bbE\sqb{m(W,h)}=\bbE\sqb{\alpha_0(X)h(X)}$.
+Orthogonality implies that first-order errors from estimating $\eta_0$ do not affect the asymptotic distribution of the final estimator of $\theta_0$, provided cross fitting (or a Donsker condition) and mild convergence rate conditions on the nuisance estimators hold \citep{Chernozhukov2018doubledebiased,Chernozhukov2022automaticdebiased}.